 Fast-forward to December 2004 and not only do we no longer see Stephanie Brown as Robin, but she dies in Batman issue 633.
 The story arc is called War Games, and is an all-around trash heap of writing, so it’s hardily even worth describing.
 After the villain Black Mask shoots Spoiler in the shoulder area and kicks her down a flight of stairs, Oracle helps Batman locate her and gives her medical treatment.
 Unfortunately, she does not recover.
 While on her deathbed, Stephanie explains how she was sorry for starting the gang war.

 So it’s clear that Stephanie Brown’s career as side-kick was short-lived.
-(Pun intended.)
+(Literally!)
 Within five issues of the “Robin” series, she is not only back to being Spoiler, but she found dying on a rooftop.
-If you are a fan, I absolutely recommend grabbing issue 126 of the series.
+If you are a fan, I absolutely recommend grabbing issue 126 (Affiliate Link) of the series.
 Not only do we see Stephanie Brown as Robin for the first time, but we get to see some of her relationship with Tim Drake, including locking lips.
 The artist Damion Scott is particularly talented, especially when depicting Stephanie’s curves.
 The issue is also not expensive at all, so there’s really no reason not to pick it up and give it a good read.